 To learn more about each of the organizations see the information provided in the following table.

-Kansas FFA makes a positive difference in the lives of students by developing their potential for premier leadership, personal growth and career success through agricultural education.
+Future Farmers of America makes a positive difference in the lives of students by developing their potential for premier leadership, personal growth and career success through agricultural education.

-Kansas DECA prepares emerging leaders and entrepreneurs for careers around the world in marketing, finance, hospitality, and management.
+DECA prepares emerging leaders and entrepreneurs for careers around the world in marketing, finance, hospitality, and management.

 The University of Kansas Medical Center Area Health Education Center